JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/getting-started-pycharm/basic-code-assistance/index.md

 We've looked at warnings, but sometimes there are errors and PyCharm can also find any problems within your code.
 In this case, whenever it happens, the light bulb color will be red.
 This is a signal that a quick-fix is available and to check possible solutions you can use the same commands as before.

 We can see one example of a quick fix if we try to use a package without installing it first.
-Let’s change our car from bmw to tesla and add `web_page` as a property of the class Car.
+Let’s change our car from bmw to tesla and add `web_page` as a property of the `class Car`.
 Now, let’s create a quick method to fetch the Tesla website, assuming that the car needs this information to work.

 I’ve written the method mentioning the package `requests` but I haven’t installed it yet.
 Let’s see what PyCharm offers us, using (*Alt+Enter* | *⌥⏎*) this time.